Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Reducing Opiate Withdrawal Symptoms

 Pharmaceutical medications are available to help reduce withdrawal symptoms.
-However, it is likely you will only be able to access medications if you undergo a full opiate drug detox within a CQC registered detox clinic or rehab centre.
+However, likely, you will only be able to access medications if you undergo a complete drug detox within a CQC-registered detox clinic or rehab centre.

-The worst part of opiate withdrawal is the psychological symptoms which include acute anxiety, strong cravings and paranoia.
-These psychological symptoms of withdrawal can amplify the physical withdrawal symptoms to a point where the individual seeks relief in more opiates.
+The worst part of opiate withdrawal is the psychological symptoms, which include acute anxiety, strong cravings and paranoia.
+These psychological symptoms of withdrawal can amplify the physical withdrawal symptoms to a point where the individual seeks relief from more opiates.

-Assuming you are unable to access drug rehab for opiate treatment, it is wise to discuss an opiate reduction regime with a doctor before starting.
+If you are unable to access drug rehab for treatment, it is wise to discuss an opiate reduction regime with a doctor before starting.
 Having someone with you while you detox can be very helpful, providing they are going to support you in your attempt to stop.

 Your pharmacist or doctor will be able to make recommendations for dealing with stomach cramps and diarrhoea.